 You will notice there is quite the cast of narrators.
 We had a few chapters from other characters, which only added to the tale, and one narrator was the voice of Will as Lou read his letters.

 Me Before You is a heartbreaking love story.
 It is gritty, realistic and one that will stay with you long after their story has ended.
-Moyes captures a moment in time as she makes the reader question and understand all sides of a controversial moral issue.
+Moyes captures a moment in time as she makes the reader question and understands all sides of a controversial moral issue.

 Grab some truffles, a box of tissues and lose yourself in Me Before You.

 Never miss a post by adding Caffeinated to your Inbox

 Your email is not shared and you can unsubscribe at any time.